Argentina has several different currency exchange rates, which can be confusing for visitors.

 Once again, this change led to a divergence between the official bank exchange rate and the black market rate, commonly referred to as the ‘Dólar Blue‘ (Blue Dollar) rate.

-To illustrate the huge breach: in January 2021, the official rate for one U.S. dollar stood at approximately AR$86, while the parallel market offered around AR$151.
+To illustrate the huge gap between the official dollar and the Blue Dollar: in January 2021, the official rate for one U.S. dollar stood at approximately AR$86, while the parallel market offered around AR$151.

 This spread escalated by January 2022, with the official rate at $104 and the parallel market soaring to $204.

-Those numbers will be surprising for newcomers who learn that the ‘Blue Dollar’ is now worth over AR$1000 per dollar.
+Those numbers will be surprising for newcomers who learn that thanks to inflation the ‘Blue Dollar’ is now worth over AR$1000 per dollar.

 Argentina’s Different Exchange Rates Today